Can R&D tax relief be a lifeline for your business?

 Can you claim under the Coronavirus Business Interruption Loan (CBILS) and also get SME R&D tax relief?

 The CBILS is considered state aid, therefore if your company received CBILS, you may need to claim under the less generous Research and Development Expenditure Credit (RDEC) scheme.
 The deciding factor will be whether CBILS was used specifically to pay for the company’s R&D project or if it was intended to be used more generally to support the business.
 If the payment wasn’t used for R&D purposes, we suspect then the SME R&D tax relief remains viable.

 To receive R&D tax relief, it’s important to certify that your business is a going concern, as that is a statutory requirement.
 HMRC will monitor to ensure that a company claiming R&D tax credit is able to meet the going concern requirement, therefore for businesses whose position is unclear as a result of the pandemic, it is best to have an R&D specialist look over your accounts first before making a claim.

 Overall, we are seeing more and more SMEs bringing forward their R&D claims, or looking for qualifying projects within their business.
 Currently, we are happy to advise and help SME get access to finances in a number of ways.
 Our sister company – Optimal Compliance, helps companies apply for the traditional Coronavirus support, such as Coronavirus Job Retention Scheme and CBILS.
-Meanwhile, we at Novel, help companies wishing to do an R&D tax relief claim.
-This is what sets us apart, we are here to support both business and innovation.
-Get in touch with us at Novel or Optimal Compliance to see how we can help you get access to finances and boost your cash flow during this pandemic.
+Meanwhile, our R&D tax solution Novel, help companies wishing to do an R&D tax relief claim do it themselves and retain most of the benefit rather than pay a percentage to https://novelapp.co.uk/benefits-and-pricing/.